 An anthology of darkly comic twisted tales, each one taking place behind a door marked 'number 9'.

-OTT Platforms for Inside No. 9 are Sky Go, BBC iPlayer, and Now TV Amazon Video, Apple iTunes, Google Play Movies, Sky Store, and Microsoft Store.
+OTT Platforms for Inside No. 9 are Sky Go, BBC iPlayer, and Now TV Amazon Video, Apple TV, Google Play Movies, Sky Store, and Microsoft Store.

 Yamishibai is a picture-story style of animation whose motif is surrounded and based off the rumors, and urban legends throughout the history of Japan.